A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Multimodal Wearable Optical Sensors

+The second phase compared twenty-three post-COVID patients undergoing rehabilitation with thirteen pre-pandemic controls.
+In post-COVID patients, shin perfusion was reduced, and nutritive blood flow was significantly decreased in both wrists and shins.
+Neurogenic, respiratory and cardiac oscillation amplitudes showed marked increases in wrists.
+The increased neurogenic oscillation amplitude indicates decreased neurogenic tone, leading to arteriolar dilation, arterio-venous anastomosis dilation, increased shunting away from capillaries, and consequent venular dilation.
+This pattern of increased oscillations with decreased nutritive flow describes post-COVID microvascular dysregulation that may underlie long COVID symptoms, including fatigue and cognitive dysfunction.

-Summarizing all the given data, the presented wearable diagnostic devices with 2 optical channels for LDF and FS are a promising approach for evaluating the functional state of MTS.
-The multimodal approach of using LDF and FS makes it possible to simultaneously obtain physiological and metabolic information, which helps to comprehensively assess the state of the microcirculatory system.
-The results presented in studies demonstrated the possibility of using wearable devices to obtain objective information on MTS status under normal and pathological conditions.
+Summarizing all the given data, the presented wearable diagnostic devices with LDF and FS channels are a promising approach for evaluating the functional state of microcirculation under normal and pathological conditions.
 However, more detailed studies with larger patient cohorts and extended analysis of physiological conditions should be conducted for further clinical implementation.

 One of the crucial tasks is to investigate the effects of various treatment protocols and lifestyle changes on microcirculatory and metabolic parameters using these wearable devices.
 Another important direction is developing machine learning algorithms for automated data analysis and interpretation, which could significantly enhance the diagnostic capabilities of wearable devices.